 - In a medium saucepan, melt the butter and brown sugar over medium heat, stirring constantly, until the mixture resembles a caramel sauce.
 This should take about 5 minutes.

-- Remove from heat and add the cinnamon, water, and California walnuts.
+- Remove from heat and add the cinnamon, water, and walnuts.
 The water helps loosen the consistency, while the walnuts add a nice crunch!

 How do you make a salted caramel walnut topping?